wpsitecare/gravity-forms-scss/README.md

 You may need to make adjustments if you want to use the styles in another theme.
 Please feel free to fork and adapt these styles to meet your own needs!

-Because this replaces all of the default Gravity Forms styles, you'll probably want to force the plugin's styles to be disabled pragmatically rather than allow the user to make the choice from the admin.
+Because this replaces all of the default Gravity Forms styles, you'll probably want to force the plugin's styles to be disabled programmatically rather than allow the user to make the choice from the admin.
 To do this, simply add the following to your theme's global functions:

 `add_filter( 'pre_option_rg_gforms_disable_css', '__return_true' );`